Image of the Fendahl: Production

 Writer Chris Boucher was commissioned to write the story (his third for the series) on 2 May 1977.
 He delivered the first episode just two days later, the final one being submitted on the 17 June.
 Boucher had drawn on the 1967 film (rather than the 1958 TV original) Quatermass and the Pit and the 1959 Kurt Vonnegut novel The Sirens of Titan including the discovering of an alien skull linked to occult symbols, alien influence of mankind's evolution and the dormant alien influence being brought to bear in contemporary humanity.
 He also took inspiration from the work of archaeologist Louis Leakey who had been excavating human remains for many years until his death in 1972.
 Boucher named Colby's dog Leakey as a tribute to him, although later realised that people would miss the reference and assume the name came because "he pissed all over everything!"
 Terrance Dicks' subsequent novelisation of the serial in fact gives both reasons for the name.
 At the initial read through Tom Baker made numerous jokes about the script, picking out all the double entendres and sending it up.
 This caused Boucher great upset at the time, but had the knock-on effect of him combing through his scripts from there on for any signs of double entendres.
 Boucher never wrote for the series again, immediately after this becoming script editor on Blake's 7 for four years and as the BBC didn't want anyone working on two shows at the same time.
+Boucher would write another script concerning an alien gestalt entity, for the 1981 Blake's 7 episode "Rescue".

 Producer Graham Williams had worked with director George Spenton-Foster previously on Z-Cars and chose him to direct this serial due to his experience with night filming.
 Spenton-Foster would direct one more time for the series in the following year's The Ribos Operation.
 Script editor on the serial was Robert Holmes in his final assignment.
 During the work he was trailed by incoming editor Anthony Read, who would subsequently take up the role solely for the next story in production order Underworld (the following transmitted story The Sun Makers having been recorded before Image of the Fendahl).
-Read had been a television producer but was asked by head of Serials Graeme McDonald to be script editor to which Read refused until he learned it was for Doctor Who.
+Read had been a television producer but was asked by BBC Head of Serials Graeme McDonald to be script editor to which Read refused until he learned it was for Doctor Who.
 McDonald had read through the scripts for Fendahl and objected to a scene in part four which showed Stael raise a gun to his mouth.
 This was changed at the order of producer Williams and the gunshot is only heard.
 Following this serial, the horror elements under Holmes' guidance were considerably toned down at the order of McDonald.